slf4gwt/slf4gwt.github.io/configuration.md

 **attention:** slf4gwt is in beta state for now, the configuration and the behavior may change

-## dependency managment
+## Dependency managment

-slf4gwt is listed on [maven central](https://search.maven.org/artifact/org.slf4gwt/slf4gwt) and so you can simply add the library to your dependency management system as long as maven central is supported.
-Maven itself supports maven central directly and so you only hve to add these lines to your pom.xml.
-Please check mven central for other system syntax.
+slf4gwt is listed on [maven central](https://search.maven.org/artifact/org.slf4gwt/slf4gwt) and you can simply add the library to your dependencies as long as maven central is supported by your dependency management system.
+Maven itself supports maven central directly and so you only have to add these lines to your <code>pom.xml</code>.
+Please check maven central for other systems syntax.

 ```xml
 <dependency>